-The Directive gives a clear instruction of the maker’s wishes to those who will need to make decisions for him/her regarding the nature and extent of treatment the maker desires (or does not desire, as the case may be).
+The Advance Health Directive gives a clear instruction of the maker’s wishes to those who will need to make decisions for him/her regarding the nature and extent of treatment the maker desires (or does not desire, as the case may be).

-For those who are involved in long term patient care and where there is no reasonable prospect of any quality of life, the Advance Medical Directive is a most useful instruction and often relieves family members of the significant burden of decision making at a very difficult time.
+For those who are involved in long term patient care and where there is no reasonable prospect of any quality of life, the Advance Health Directive is a most useful instruction and often relieves family members of the significant burden of decision making at a very difficult time.

 The preparation of an Advance Health Directive at a time that the maker is of full mental capacity and with the full capacity competently to give instructions for the making of the Advance Health Directive has been found to be of great benefit to loved ones and members of the medical profession, who can take comfort in knowing what the maker wants to be done at a time he/she cannot express those wishes.